 The Atlantic Ocean provides us with more than just seafood, as ingredients from the sea can be found in many foods.
-Also many ingredients are used in medical products that help us fight cancer, arthritis, Alzheimer’s disease and heart disease.
+Also, many ingredients are used in medical products that help us fight cancer, arthritis, Alzheimer’s disease and heart disease.

 The Bermuda Triangle is located in the Atlantic Ocean, which is believed to be responsible for many mysterious disappearances of airplanes and ships.

-The Cunard Line was the first ship to cross the Atlantic Ocean with passengers on board in the 1850s.
+The Cunard Line was the first ship to cross the Atlantic Ocean with passengers on board in the 1850’s.

-The Atlantic Ocean is home to many marine life such as the whale, penguins, seals, sharks, turtles, sea lions, starfish, crabs, dolphins, sharks and various other fish species.
+The Atlantic Ocean is home to many marine life, such as the whale, penguins, seals, sharks, turtles, sea lions, starfish, crabs, dolphins, sharks and various other fish species.

-Global warming is causing sea levels to rise and the Oceans are getting warmer.
+Global warming is causing sea levels to rise, and the oceans are getting warmer.